PerthAerospaceStudentTeam/Onboarding/README.md

 6. Mission
 7. Marketing
 8. Human Resources

+You are not limited to the projects in this repository.
+If you have any ideas about what could be most useful to do, then please take initiative to communicate with the relavent people and work on it!
+We highly encourage you to do this.

 If you have any questions, please do not hesitate to ask in the PAST Recruits Discord Server or message a PAST member.
 Direct any formal enquiries to past@curtin.edu.au.